-Near Mint = Plastic is undamaged, label is clean, unmarked, intact; No ink or stickers on media; Copper traces bright and clear.
+Near Mint = Plastic is undamaged, the label is clean, unmarked, intact; No ink or stickers on media; Copper traces bright and clear.
 Game-save battery may be dead in any condition.
 (They can use custom for battery refurbs)

-Very Fine = Plastic is undamaged, label shows signs of handling and storage; faded ink on media; stickers on plastic acceptable; copper traces clear.
+Very Fine = Plastic is undamaged, the label shows signs of handling and storage; faded ink on media; stickers on plastic acceptable; copper traces clear.

 Very good = Plastic has minor wear or less; label may have damage on up to 30% of surface ranging from tearing, pealing, pocks, etc., ink or stickers may be present on plastic; copper traces clear.

-Good = Plastic has major wear, label is present but may be damaged up to 60% of the surface, ink or stickers may be present, copper traces free of corrosion but may be dirty or worn.
+Good = Plastic has major wear, the label is present but may be damaged up to 60% of the surface, ink or stickers may be present, copper traces free of corrosion but may be dirty or worn.

-Acceptable = Cart shell may be broken, label may not be present, ink or stickers may be present, copper traces may show minor corrosion.
+Acceptable = Cart shell may be broken, the label may not be present, ink or stickers may be present, copper traces may show minor corrosion.
 (Anything worse and you just can’t sell it.)

 Custom = use for label replacements, reshells, battery replacements, etc.